huggingface/blog/gemma2.md

 ## Acknowledgments

-Releasing such models with support and evaluations in the ecosystem would not be possible without the contributions of many community members, including [Clémentine](https://huggingface.co/clefourrier) and [Nathan](https://huggingface.co/SaylorTwift) for LLM evaluations; [Nicolas](https://huggingface.co/Narsil) for Text Generation Inference Support; [Arthur](https://huggingface.co/ArthurZ), [Sanchit](https://huggingface.co/sanchit-gandhi), [Joao](https://huggingface.co/joaogante), and [Lysandre for](https://huggingface.co/lysandre) integrating Gemma 2 into transformers; [Nathan](https://huggingface.co/nsarrazin) and [Victor](https://huggingface.co/victor) for making Gemma 2 available in Hugging Chat.
+Releasing such models with support and evaluations in the ecosystem would not be possible without the contributions of many community members, including [Clémentine](https://huggingface.co/clefourrier) and [Nathan](https://huggingface.co/SaylorTwift) for LLM evaluations; [Nicolas](https://huggingface.co/Narsil) for Text Generation Inference Support; [Arthur](https://huggingface.co/ArthurZ), [Sanchit](https://huggingface.co/sanchit-gandhi), [Joao](https://huggingface.co/joaogante), and [Lysandre for](https://huggingface.co/lysandre) integrating Gemma 2 into `transformers`; [Nathan](https://huggingface.co/nsarrazin) and [Victor](https://huggingface.co/victor) for making Gemma 2 available in Hugging Chat.

 And Thank you to the Google Team for releasing Gemma 2 and making it available to the open-source AI community!